SQF vs CMMI

 What It Is

 Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework, originally from the Software Engineering Institute and now governed by ISACA.
-It helps organizations enhance performance through structured maturity progression in development, services, and acquisition using staged or continuous representations.
+It helps organizations enhance performance through structured maturity progression in development, services, and data management using staged or continuous representations.

 Key Components